Working Papers

 Work in Progress

-The Heterogeneous Effects of Stricter Class Size Rules: Evidence from a Supreme Court Decision
+The Heterogeneous Effects of Stricter Class Size Rules

 I investigate the impact of a large-scale class size reduction policy in British Columbia, triggered by a 2016 Supreme Court of Canada ruling.
 The ruling mandated school districts to reinstate historical class size limits, initially set decades prior and removed in 2002, and led British Columbia to allocate increased funding to facilitate these changes.
 The policy's implementation provides a natural experiment, where historical variation in class size rules across districts creates plausibly exogenous differences in treatment intensity among schools and districts.
 Using an event study design, I estimate the effects of this policy on student outcomes and examine how the effects differ across schools with varying baseline academic performance and concentrations of disadvantaged students.